MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-a-new-company.md

 ---
 title: How to Create a New Company | Microsoft Docs
-description: To use RapidStart Services tables and pages are created, but there is no data in them.
+description: Use RapidStart Services tables and pages to create a new company for which you want to perform a customer implementation.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual